I’ve been really heckin busy. Come see Proof in just 2 short months, everyone!

 Silenced in the Surf, Kate Dyer-Seeley

 Rule one of narrative (and especially of comedy): don’t punch down.
 SPOILER FOR THE MURDERER AND MOTIVE.
-If the murderer’s motive was that the person he killed bullied him for being a nerd, then perhaps lay off the mean nerd stereotypes in the story?
+If the murderer’s motive was that the person he killed bullied him for being a nerd, then the narrator should perhaps lay off the mean nerd stereotypes in the story?
 Constantly describing him (constantly as in nearly every time he entered a scene) as a stinky, cape-wearing, no-social-skills dweeb rather reinforces the perception of the nerd as an acceptable target for bullies.
-This doesn’t apply to specific characters having such views (even POV characters!), but when the story structure and moral supports them.
-Plus it reduced my sympathies for the narrator (who I still quite like) because I was annoyed how judgy she was being.
+Now, this was through the lens of a first person narrator, so I attribute this to her and not the author, but I want to like her and I was annoyed by how judgy she was being.

 Genre: mystery.
 Format: novel.
-Rating: 2/3, readable but definitely the weakest of the three I’ve read so far
+Rating: 2/3, totally readable but the weakest of the series to date

 And of course, mid-year stats check-in: